By Ed Malaker

 Summary

 As you can see, you install most pickups the same way.
 Often, the biggest difference is the number or color of the wires, and once you have memorized the few variations, you can install any pickup DiMarzio makes.
 We hope you have enjoyed reading over this guide and that it’s helped you get your pickups installed.
-If you’ve found it informative, please feel free to share this guide on Facebook and Twitter.
+If you’ve found it informative, please feel free to share this guide online on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.

 Buy Us a Coffee!